Denivys: Club career

 On 18 May 2021, Denivys renewed his contract until December 2023.
 On 26 January 2022, after longtime incumbent Fábio left the club and new signing Rafael Cabral was not registered in time, he made his first team debut by starting in a 3–0 Campeonato Mineiro home win over URT.

+On 8 January 2024, Denivys moved to Portugal, signing a two-and-a-half-year contract, with an option for a further year, with Liga Portugal 2 club Santa Clara.
+At the start of the 2025–26 season, he was loaned to Liga 3 side União Santarém.

+On 16 October 2025, Série D club Betim announced that Denivys will join the club at the start of the 2026 season.